-- Firm w/ no signs of softness or flabbiness - Note: Cats may carry some padding.
-While we do not want soft or flabby muscles, Scottish cats tend to be softer bodied than their 2 outcrosses British or Americans.
+- Firm w/ no signs of softness or flabbiness - Note: Scottish cats may carry some padding.
+While we do not want soft or flabby muscles, this breed tends to be softer bodied than their 2 outcrosses British or Americans. - Note 2: A rounded, padded body will be broad, not thin or narrow and not just fat.